 Depending on the learner’s choices, the plastic campaign could take them anywhere from 3-9 weeks.
 That sounds like an arduously long process, but the content is all quite short and spaced out.

 None of these ideas are particularly new.
 Having a single tool that’s simple to use but flexible enough to allow learning designers to create highly bespoke long-term learning campaigns on the other hand, definitely is.
-We call it Waves.
-Find out more about Waves here or get in touch so see a demo today.
+We call it Stream Automation.
+Find out more about Stream Automation or get in touch to see a demo today.

 Matt started his L&D career as a learning designer.
 Since then he’s been involved in a variety of projects that combine an interest in tinkering with new technology with learning design and writing skills.
 Most notably, he provided the personality and linguistic logic behind our chatbot, Flo.